MicrosoftDocs/sql-docs/docs/connect/ado-net/configurable-retry-logic-core-apis-sqlclient.md

     [!code-csharp[SqlConfigurableRetryLogic_StepByStep_CustomProvider#4](~/../sqlclient/doc/samples/SqlConfigurableRetryLogic_StepByStep_CustomProvider.cs#4)]

-3. The following function will evaluate an exception by using the given list of retryable exceptions and the special <xref:System.TimeoutException> exception to determine if it's retryable:
+    - The following function will evaluate an exception by using the given list of retryable exceptions and the special <xref:System.TimeoutException> exception to determine if it's retryable:

     [!code-csharp[SqlConfigurableRetryLogic_StepByStep_CustomProvider#5](~/../sqlclient/doc/samples/SqlConfigurableRetryLogic_StepByStep_CustomProvider.cs#5)]

-4. How to use it?
+3. Use the customized retry logic:

     - Define the retry logic parameters: